 Benefits of CFZs in Belize: Duty exemptions available to investors in a CFZ on: (a) merchandize, articles or other goods entering a CFZ for commercial purpose. (b) fuel and goods including building materials, furniture, equipment, supplies and parts required for the proper functioning of the CFZ business.
 Exemption from income tax, capital tax, gains tax or any new corporate tax levied by the Government of Belize during the first 10 years of operation.
 Exemption from such tax for the first 25 years of operation on dividends paid by a CFZ business.
 Imports or exports by a CFZ business do not require an import or export license.
 No restrictions on the sale of foreign currency or transfer of foreign exchange in a CFZ.
 No Government charges and taxes imposed on the use of foreign currency in a CFZ.
 CFZ businesses are allowed to open an account in any currency with any registered bank.
 Income tax deductions on the chargeable income of every developer and CFZ business after the first 10 years of operation.
 CFZ businesses incurring a net loss over the 10 year tax holiday may deduct the loss against profits in the 3 years following the tax holiday period.

 The country has enjoyed substantial growth in its industrial sector over the past ten years.
 Priority investment sectors for growth and development are based on natural, geographic, competitive, and comparative advantages.
 An economic quick take of industrial sectors includes Agriculture and Agribusiness, Tourism, Aquaculture and Fisheries, Information Communication Technology, Environmental Goods, Light Manufacturing, and more recently, Petroleum and petroleum by-products.
 Available are several attractive investment incentives in these priority sectors; including exemptions from import duties, tax waivers, ability to operate foreign currency accounts, international business companies, trusts, offshore banking and retirement.
-The official retirement incentives program is not really practical

 Opportunities For Export Investments

 Being a member of CARICOM (Caribbean Community) as well as a member of SICA (Sistema de la Integracion Centroamericana), the country has good potential for regional trade – much of it underutilized.
 Our country is now implementing an Economic Partnership Agreement with the European Union (EU), and plans to establish other international economic agreements.
-Trade with Central America and Mexico is small due to governments traditionally looking to the tiny island nations in the Caribbean for trade.
-But the weight of requirements by bodies such as the WTO is slowly forcing Belize to accept the reality that there are many missed opportunities for trade with its Spanish-speaking neighbors.
+Trade with Central America and Mexico is small due to successive Belizean governments traditionally looking to the tiny island nations in the Caribbean for trade.
+But the weight of requirements by bodies such as the WTO is slowly forcing Belize to accept the reality that there are many missed opportunities for trade with its Central American neighbors.